 28: An outer surface protein.

 30: Possibly a variant of outer surface protein A.

-37: Unknown, but it is in the medical literature that it is a borrelia-associated antibody.
-Other labs consider it significant.
+37: Unknown, but is considered a Borrelia-associated antibody.
+Some labs find it significant.

-39: Unknown what this antigen is, but based on research at the National Institute of Health (NIH), other Borrelia (such as Borrelia recurrentis that causes relapsing fever), do not even have the genetics to code for the 39 kDa antigen,much less produce it.
-It is the most specific antibody for borreliosis of all.
+39: Unknown what this antigen is, but based on research other Borrelia do not even have the genetics to code for the 39 antigen.
+It is the most specific antibody for Borrelia.

 45: Heat shock protein.
-This helps the bacteria survive fever.
-The only bacteria in the world that does not have heat shock proteins is Treponema pallidum, the cause of syphilis.
+This helps the bacteria survive high temperatures.
+The only bacterium in the world that does not have heat shock proteins is Treponema pallidum, the cause of syphilis.

 58: Heat shock protein.